giantswarm/docs/src/content/advanced/security-policy-enforcement/index.md

         - my-workload*
 ```

-This example allows a DaemonSet (and the Pods it creates) named `my-workload` in the namespace `my-namespace` to be admitted even though it violates the `disallow-host-path` and `restrict-volume-types` policies.
+This example allows a Deployment (and the ReplicaSet and Pods it creates) named `my-workload` in the namespace `my-namespace` to be admitted even though it violates the `disallow-host-path` and `restrict-volume-types` policies.

 Noteworthy pieces of this example: